 As you can see, they have linked to one of our resources called “Push vs. Pull Marketing” through their content.
 This immediately makes the link on their website “inbound” to us.
 The link is no different from any other backlinks you might have received pointing to your website.

 Outbound links are all the hyperlinks on your website that point to pages on other websites.
-These links are also important for Google because they signify trust for the content you link out to.
+These links are also important for Google because they signify trust in the content you link out to.

 Outbound links are all backlinks present on pages on your website that point to pages on other websites.
 Generally, outbound links work like “votes of trust” that share a portion of your website’s authority with the destination website.
 Linking out to high-quality pages can help you rank higher.

 Because outbound links are backlinks pointing from your website to other websites, it means that you are sharing your page’s authority with other web pages.
 Your page’s authority is distributed across the outbound links in your article, and they benefit from it.
+So for example this outbound link to Tekpon will benefit them

 Outbound link example: